usoy410/elora/README.md

 ## Usage

-Elora can be executed in seven modes:
+Elora can be executed in eight modes:

 ### 1. Interactive REPL Mode
 Start an interactive conversational loop: